exercism/v3/languages/python/reference/exercise-concepts/phone-number.md

 **Classes**
  - classes are defined with the `class <ClassName>:` syntax
- - classes require an `__init__` method, whose first argument is `self`, because the result of `__init__` is a class *instance*
+ - User defined classes can (and generally do) overload the `__init__` method, whose first argument is `self`, because the result of `__init__` is a class *instance*.
+This is inherited from `Object`, which every class in Python inherits from.
+(See: inheritance)
- - classes can have instance *methods* which are called from an instance of the class (as opposed to class methods, called from the Class itself)
+ - classes can have instance *methods* which are called from an instance of the class (as opposed to class methods, called from the Class itself).
+The first parameter of an instance method is always `self`, which is provided when calling from the instance (i.e. the programmer does not need to pass it as an argument explicitly).
+ - Static methods are methods called from the class itself, and are not connected to an instance of the class.
+They have access to class attributes (those defined on the class, not connected to the `self`), and do not require an instance of the class to exist.
  - classes can define a `property` by using the `@property` decorator (not shown here)
  - a `property` can be "lazily evaluated" to avoid uneeded computation
- - "privacy" in Python: Methods prefixed with an underscore, `_`, are conventionally treated as private methods, although Python does not actually support privacy.
+ - Public and Private methods/attributes in Python: Methods or attributes (including those of an imported module) prefixed with an underscore, `_`, are conventionally treated as private methods, although Python does not actually support privacy in the way a language like Java does.
+Convention indicates that methods and attributes that are not prefixed can be expected to remain stable along with semver, i.e. a public method will be backwards compatible with minor version updates, and can change with major version updates.
+Generally, importing non-public functions or using non-public methods is discouraged, though Python will not explicitly stop the programmer from doing so.
  - within the class definition, methods and properties can be accessed via the `self.` notation
+ - Inheritance: a "subclass" will inherit all methods, attributes from it's parent class, and can then override methods as needed.
+Overriding means the logic in the parent class is not used.
+ - `super()` : a subclass can call `super()`, a builtin method, which will allow the programmer to defer logic up the inheritance chain to the parent class when needed.

 **Python stdlib**
  - the `re` module is an example of the Python stdlib (standard library), or included code libraries and tools that are frequently used in Python